-Moreover, within the discretionary budget, entertainment expenditures feature secular trends.
-In good or bad times, I’ve yet to meet an individual who didn’t set aside some money for rest and relaxation.
-Therefore, the amusement industry offers some of the best stocks to navigate pensive waters.
+Moreover,in good or bad times, I’ve yet to meet an individual who didn’t set aside some money for rest and relaxation.
+Therefore, the amusement industry offers some of the best stocks to buy during turbulent times.

 With this list, I cover multiple subsegments of the amusement industry, ranging from sure-things to speculative opportunities.
-Here are my choices for five entertainment stocks that can weather a market storm:
+Here are my choices for five entertainment stocks to buy now:

 AMC Entertainment (AMC)

 When I think about the Great Depression, I envision bankers jumping off tall buildings.
 However, this dark period in our history ironically produced Hollywood’s golden age.
 Eager for distractions, millions flocked to the box office weekly despite their strained finances.
 This piece of Americana still vibrates spiritually with AMC Entertainment (NYSE:AMC).

 But in the digital age where content streaming reigns supreme, many folks dismiss AMC stock.
 Admittedly, its fallout from last October’s broader market selloff hurt my bullish argument.
 Nevertheless, I remain optimistic over the long haul.

 If the popularity of the NFL has taught me anything, it’s that Americans are willing to shell big bucks for a few hours of amusement.
 But at a certain point, everyone runs into budgetary constraints.
 For the price of one ticket to a football game, a family of four can watch a summer blockbuster.